 Global Agenda Council on Urbanization 2012-2014

 Informal settlements result from the inability of governments to provide adequate infrastructure services for incoming or existing residents, and to create functional markets that generate housing opportunities.
-Informal settlements are thus a coping mechanism whereby residents fulfil their basic housing and infrastructure needs themselves, outside of the legal realm.
-The health and environmental conditions are usually dire: fewer than 35% of cities in developing countries have treated wastewater and half of solid waste within most cities in low- and middle-income countries is not collected.
+Informal settlements are a coping mechanism whereby residents fulfil their basic housing and infrastructure needs themselves, outside of the legal realm.
+The health and environmental conditions are usually dire: fewer than 35% of cities in developing countries have treated wastewater, and half of the solid waste is not collected in most cities in low- and middle-income countries.

 Access to economic opportunity tends to be slim in informal settlements, making the informal economy the dominant lifeline.
 Residents lack easy access to road and public transportation networks or face arduous commutes, while the lack of legal residences creates a barrier to obtaining jobs in the formal sector.